Area-53-Robotics/53D-High-Stakes-Notebook/entries/pre-season/identify-game-challenge-rules.typ

         - i.
 Values of all Scored Rings on the Mobile Goal will be doubled.
 Scored Rings will receive 2 points, and Scored Top Rings will receive 6 points.
       - b.
 Placed in a Negative Corner
         - i.
 Values of all Scored Rings on the Mobile Goal will be set to zero points.
         - ii.
 For each Ring, an equivalent amount of points will be removed from that Alliance's other Scored Rings.
-Scored Rings will remove (1) point, and Scored Top Rings will remove three (3) points.
+Scored Rings will remove 1 point, and Scored Top Rings will remove 3 points.
         - iii.
 This negator only applies to an Alliance's “Ring points.”
   ],
   image("/assets/field-elements/mobile-goal.png"),
+  grid.cell(colspan: 2)[
+    #admonition(type: "note", title: "Element Analysis: Mobile Goals")[
+      The High Stakes mobile goals are very similar to the Tipping Point mobile goals, but with a few notable differences:
+      + The depth of the High Stakes mobile goals' bases is less than those of the Tipping Point mobile goals' bases.
+      + The High Stakes mobile goals' stakes have a barb at the top, while the Tipping Point mobile goals' stakes did not.

+      These differences will cause a few notable issues when building our robot:
+      + It will be hard to design a clamp that can successfully hold onto the mobile goals.
+      + It will be difficult to deposit rings onto the mobile goals' stakes.
+    ]
+  ]
+)

+#colbreak()

+== Ladder
+#grid(
+  columns: (1fr, 1fr),
+  row-gutter: 10pt,
+  column-gutter: 10pt,

   [
-    = Ladder
     - *Ladder* #sym.dash.em A 36” x 36” x 46” structure located in the center of the field.
 The Ladder has four vertical posts, and three sets of horizontal rungs at 18”, 32”, and 46” to denote the three Climbing Levels.
 There is also a single High Stake atop the vertical post nearest the audience side of the Field, at the 180 degree mark on a GPS strip.
 All supporting structures, hardware, and the High Stake are considered part of the Ladder
     - #vex-rule[SC7] A Robot is considered to have Climbed to a Level if it meets the following criteria:
       - a.
 The Robot is contacting the Ladder.